rhybrillou/tektoncd-catalog/task/rhacs-deployment-check/3.71/README.md

 - **`rox_config_dir`**: Path to the roxctl config directory within the `roxctl-config` workspace (if machine to machine authentication is used).
 Mutually exclusive with **`rox_token_file`**.
 The path should be prefixed with `/roxctl-config`.
 Examples: _"/roxctl-config", **""**_.
 - **`rox_token_file`**: Path to the API Token file (if API Token authentication is used).
 Mutually exclusive with **`rox_config_dir`**.
 The path should be prefixed with `/rox-api-token-auth`.
 Examples: _**""**, "/rox-api-token-auth/rox_api_token"_.
 - `rox_image`: The image providing the roxctl tool (optional).
 Default: quay.io/stackrox-io/roxctl:4.4.2 (this is also the minimum version working with this task).
+- `output_file`: path to a file where to redirect roxctl standard output.
+Default: "" (redirects to stdout).
+- `error_file`: path to a file where to redirect roxctl standard error.
+Default: "" (redirects to stderr).

 One of the **`rox_config_dir`** or **`rox_token_file`** parameter is required for the authentication against the remote Central to work.

 ## Workspaces

 - **source**: A [Workspace](https://github.com/tektoncd/pipeline/blob/main/docs/workspaces.md) containing the deployment manifest.
 - **roxctl-config**: An [optional workspace](https://github.com/tektoncd/pipeline/blob/main/docs/workspaces.md#optional-workspaces) containing the configuration for roxctl.
 Used to authenticate with the remote central using short-lived tokens.
-The content of this worksapce is ideally populated by a rhacs-m2m-authenticate TaskRun.
+The content of this workspace has to be populated by a rhacs-m2m-authenticate TaskRun.
 This workspace is mutually exclusive with the `rox-api-token-auth` workspace.
 - **rox-api-token-auth**: An [optional workspace](https://github.com/tektoncd/pipeline/blob/main/docs/workspaces.md#optional-workspaces) containing a rox token file.
 Used to authenticate with the remote central.
 It is **strongly** recommended that this workspace be bound to a Kubernetes `Secret`.
 This workspace is mutually exclusive with the `roxctl-config` workspace.

 ## Usage